 Switches supported in Cumulus Linux always contain at least one dedicated Ethernet management port, which is named eth0.
 This interface is geared specifically for out-of-band management use.
 The management interface uses DHCPv4 for addressing by default.
-You can set a static IP address with the Network Command Line Utility (NCLU).
+You can set a static IP address in the /etc/network/interfaces file:

 Installing the License

 Cumulus Linux is licensed on a per-instance basis.
 Each network system is fully operational, enabling any capability to be utilized on the switch with the exception of forwarding on switch panel ports.
 Only eth0 and console ports are activated on an unlicensed instance of Cumulus Linux.
 Enabling front panel ports requires a license.

 You should have received a license key from Cumulus Networks or an authorized reseller.
 Here is a sample license key:

 There are three ways to install the license onto the switch:

 - Copy it from a local server.
 Create a text file with the license and copy it to a server accessible from the switch.
 On the switch, use the following command to transfer the file directly on the switch, then install the license file:

 cumulus@switch:~$ scp user@my_server:/home/user/my_license_file.txt . cumulus@switch:~$ sudo cl-license -i my_license_file.txt